0x131315/hikvision-backup/README.md

 ### ⚙️ Config

-All parameters are set via a `.env` file in the project root.
+All parameters are set via a `.env` file in the project root or via env-variables in console.
+Env-variables have a higher priority.

 #### Required Variables